JuliaTagBot/LittleScienceTools/README.md

 end

 obs = ObsTable(Params)
-# or as an equivalent alterntive
+# or as an equivalent alternative
 obs = ObsTable()
 set_params_names!(obs, [:a, :b])